 Read the SCOPE to determine which court within the Clark County judicial system to petition:

-- If all of the charges on the SCOPE are in only one court — such as Henderson Justice Court — then the petitioner would file the record seal petition in that court.
+- If all of the charges on the SCOPE are in only one court — such as Henderson Justice Court — then you would file the record seal petition in that court.

-- If the SCOPE shows charges in more than one court — such as Laughlin Justice Court and Las Vegas Justice Court — then the petitioner would file the record sealing forms in the Eighth Judicial District Court of Clark County.
+- If the SCOPE shows charges in more than one court — such as Laughlin Justice Court and Las Vegas Justice Court — then you would file the record sealing forms in the Eighth Judicial District Court of Clark County.

 Compose a petition, affidavit, and order.
 Document templates for these record seal forms are available for download at the Clark County District Attorney’s Record Sealing website: